WAU Policy Concerning Sexual Discrimination and Harassment

 Washington Adventist University (WAU or university) is committed to providing a safe learning and working environment for all members of our campus community.
-In compliance with federal law, specifically Title IX, the Jeanne Clery Act, the Violence Against Women Act (VAWA) and the Campus Sexual Violence Elimination Act (SaVE Act), WAU has adopted policies and procedures to prevent and respond to incidents of sexual discrimination, harassment, misconduct, assault, dating violence, domestic violence, and stalking.
-These guidelines apply to all members of the WAU community (students, faculty, staff and volunteers) as well as contractors and visitors.
+In compliance with federal law, specifically Title IX, the Jeanne Clery Act, the Violence Against Women Act (VAWA) and the Campus Sexual Violence Elimination Act (SaVE Act), WAU has adopted policies and procedures to prevent and respond to incidents of sexual discrimination, harassment, assault, dating violence, domestic violence, and stalking.
+These guidelines apply to all members of the WAU community (students, faculty, staff, and volunteers) as well as contractors, guests and visitors.

 The Washington Adventist University Title IX Coordinator: